 9) Forgetting the Guidelines

 Once you’ve finally rolled out your new brand it’s vital that you implement guidelines of where you want to be seen and how you want to be viewed.
-Not policing your brands usage can result in poor references to your website, or misinterpretations about your businesses core values.
+Not policing your brand’s usage can result in poor references to your website, or misinterpretations of your business’s core values.
 You have to be proactive about monitoring what and how others are using your brand, some of these issues may be small, but if you can establish brand guidelines early on, these problems can be avoided.
-Create a document that details the logo and where it is allowed to be used, the brand colour, the tagline, the font or typography used, the personality of your branded materials, imagery and any brand ambassadors who can speak on behalf of the company.
+Create a document that details the logo and where it is allowed to be used, the brand colour, the tagline, the font or typography used, the personality of your branded materials, imagery, and any brand ambassadors who can speak on behalf of the company.
 Once you have this in place the task is much simpler, and your entire company will be aware of the importance of where the brand is placed.

 10) Refusing to Change

 In business, it’s safe to say that you need to take pride in the situation.
 And that rings true for branding.
 If your branding simply isn’t working for you, don’t stick with it because you’ve spent a lot of money or time on it, that’s pride getting in the way of success.
 There’s nothing wrong with rebranding unless it’s approached poorly.
 Only make changes when the benefits truly outweigh the risks of losing business, as any new branding will reduce the connection you’ve built with current customers.
 Clearly educate your audience on the changes you’re making and make them part of the process.